Tuesday, July 31, 2007

-Truth is as a Maimonidean I am free to believe that sacrifice is a less then ideal way to serve God and that in the future we are going to get rid of it.
-Of course this Maimonidean side to me makes it all the more difficult for me to stomach speeches about how Moshiach is going to solve all our problems and that everything is going to be wonderful.
+Truth is, as a Maimonidean, I am free to believe that sacrifice is a less than ideal way to serve God and that in the future we are going to get rid of it.
+Of course, this Maimonidean side to me makes it all the more difficult for me to stomach speeches about how Moshiach is going to solve all our problems and that everything is going to be wonderful.
 When Moshiach comes life is going to continue as normal with all the normal human problems.
 Call me cynical but I have complete faith in today’s Jewry to have all the necessary sinat hinam that made the Second Temple so much fun.
 If only God would give us a Temple.
 I just cannot wait.

 I suspect that even the most rabid Haredim understand this.
 My proof is that we have not tried to rebuild the Temple.
 The notion that we need Moshiach to rebuild the Temple as a lie.
 If we could come to a halachic decision as to where the alter and the kodosh ha’kodoshim are supposed to be, found ourselves a red heifer and a pure kohen then we can rebuild the Temple tomorrow.
 The fact that the Temple Mount movement has failed to become mainstream within Orthodox Judaism shows us that most Orthodox Jews today have no real interest in bringing back a sacrificial cult.
 Jewish theology has restructured itself and moved on.

 I am going to wake up tomorrow to study and do as many mitzvoth as I can.
 I am a soldier in Hashem’s army and I will do my duty.
 Let Hashem worry about Moshiach and the end of days.